keboola/connection-docs/transformations/r/binary.md

 * TOC
 {:toc}

 Inside an R transformation, pre-computed models can be used.
-These models of your data behaviour are great for predictions, for example.
+These models of your data behaviour are great for predictions, among other things.
 The following are some of the reasons for using a pre-computed model inside an R transformation:

 - Too many resources are required to compute the model, memory-wise and time-wise, and it is therefore impractical to compute it inside a (daily) business transformation.